Skip to main content

 The Florida Wildlife Federation is committed to advocating for policies that protect Florida’s natural resources, wildlife, and outdoor heritage.
 This page provides essential information on the current legislative session, priority bills, key dates, and how you can get involved.

-The Florida Legislative Session is the annual gathering of elected officials who convene to craft and debate state policies.
+Our mission is to safeguard Florida’s water, wildlife, and wild spaces by taking action today to prevent irreversible loss tomorrow.
+Building on a 90-year legacy of bold advocacy, we will continue this vital work during the 2026 Florida Legislative Session the annual gathering of elected officials who convene to craft and debate state policies.
 This session not only serves as a platform for transparent decision-making but also provides residents with a chance to engage with and influence the future direction of our state.

-The 2025 Session commences March 4 and will run through May 2.
-As a leading voice for conservation in Florida, FWF will actively engage with lawmakers, stakeholders, and the public to advance policies that benefit the state’s wildlife and diverse habitats.
+The 2026 Session commences January 13 and will run through March 13.
+As a leading voice for conservation in Florida, we will actively engage with lawmakers, stakeholders, and the public to address issues that threaten Florida’s wildlife and advance policies that support the state’s land, water, and natural ecosystems.

 Take Action